JayMcConnon/DSS-Bot/docs/commands/README.md

 ## Using commands

-You can add the prefix of ! to any of the follow commands to use them.
-Click the links to see full documentation of how each command works.
+Check out any of the pages below, relating to each specific command group and command within it.

+Each command will contain its main command, aliases, examples, arguments, and if applicable, notes relating to permissions.

+### Mentioning the bot
 If you mention the bot with @ and selecting DSS-Bot, you can use the command without the prefix like so

 ```bash